rubychous/ML_CheatSheet/README.md

-The Repository is my study note related to Digital Media and Social Media as well as Machine Learning
+The Repository is my study note related to Digital Media and Social Media, Machine Learning as well as Statistics